Forumbee GDPR Compliance

 The EU General Data Protection Regulation (GDPR) sets the standard for how companies use and protect EU citizens’ data.

-Our teams built the necessary features to enable our clients to easily meet their GDPR obligations.
+The following features enable our clients to meet their GDPR obligations.

 You can edit the Terms and Privacy Policies for your community or link to the policies on your main website.
 For more information see How to Customize Community Policies.